Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: July 2023

-Medications are a key part of any patient’s treatment plan for chronic obstructive pulmonary disease (COPD).
-Patients and their healthcare providers work together to find the right combination of medicines to treat different aspects of the patient’s disease, in the best way possible.1
+Medicines are a key part of any treatment plan for chronic obstructive pulmonary disease (COPD).
+Your doctor should work to find the right combination of medicines to treat your condition in the best way possible.1

 - Combination therapies

 Bronchodilators are usually an important part of a COPD treatment plan.
 People with COPD can have bronchospasms, or the sudden tightening of the muscles around the airways.
 This makes the airways too narrow for enough air to pass through.
 This can make it hard to breathe.1,2